UNwS/dockerui/README.md

     # Expose DockerUI on 10.20.30.1:80
     $ docker run -d -p 10.20.30.1:80:9000 --privileged -v /var/run/docker.sock:/var/run/docker.sock dockerui/dockerui

+### Start dockerui docker on system boot
+The best way to keep a docker to start on boot, will be specifying the name in docker run and with option for restart alwase.

+    $ sudo docker run -d --restart=always --name=mydockerui -p 9000:9000 --privileged -v /var/run/docker.sock:/var/run/docker.sock dockerui/dockerui

 ### Check the [wiki](//github.com/crosbymichael/dockerui/wiki) for more info about using dockerui

 ### Stack